Employment-Labour-Law-Peru

 However, if an employee voluntarily ends their employment contract, they are entitled to receive full severance benefits.
 This includes the employer being responsible for paying all the necessary benefits, such as sales incentives and a seniority premium equivalent to 12 days’ salary for each year of service.

-Biz Latin Hub can help you with the employment legislation in Peru
+Biz Latin Hub can help you with employment laws in Peru

 If you would like to get more information regarding labour law in Peru or are interested in investing or forming a company in Peru, please feel free to contact us now.